Event Announcement

 · Day 2: 28/03/2025, 14:30 – 16:30 (online - Webex) - full

-* The training will be followed by a hybrid seminar by Clément de Chaisemartin from 02:00 to 03:30 PM.
+* After the training, there was a hybrid seminar by Clément de Chaisemartin from 02:00 to 03:30 PM.

 Topic: LISER Research Seminar Series - Difference-in-Differences Estimators of Intertemporal Treatment Effects